BrutPitt/glChAoS.P/readme.md

     - libs/nanoflann -> header-only library for KD-Trees of datasets point clouds [https://github.com/jlblancoc/nanoflann](https://github.com/jlblancoc/nanoflann) (need only for DLA3D, in alternative you can use **Boost Library** compiling with `GLAPP_USE_BOOST_LIBRARY` define)

-### Alternatives and optional, not strictly necessary
+### Alternatives and optional, not closely necessary

 Below there are some used components, which differ from **MIT** / **BSD 2-Clause** / **Zlib** license.